Eng0991/Eng0991/README.md

 ---
 **<h2>AREA THE EMERALDA RESORT</h2>**
 ---

 ![Screenshot_20240612-174305.png](https://github.com/user-attachments/assets/3fa4e788-a16c-4431-b577-65d2e615fb67)

+Ok---

-**🖐️ do you need my help? to make it easier for you when surveying the location & where you are going and what things must be taken care of when applying for approval to purchase your real estate?...send your question to me?
-When negotiating prices or unit availability, I am ready to help!...always successful thank you?.. 🖐️🖐️bye!.. call me later okey?...🖐️**
+✨**🖐️ do you need my help? to make it easier for you when surveying the location & where you are going and what things must be taken care of when applying for approval to purchase your real estate?...send your question to me?
+When negotiating prices or unit availability, I am ready to help!...always successful thank you?.. 🖐️🖐️bye!.. call me later okey?...🖐️**✨

+---